Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

 La Tournette vu depuis le lac d'Annecy

-La Tournette seen from Lake Annecy
+La Tournette viewed from Lake Annecy

-5. Lacs d’Anterne and de Pormenaz – Passy
+5. Lacs d’Anterne and Pormenaz – Passy

 Difficulty: Intermediate